ash1eygrace/ai-content/README.md

 ## Usage:

 You'll need node to run the react app locally & open the /components/ProductDesciption.js file and add your API key on line 26.
+It's important to note that this project is front-end only and you should not push it live to the web without securing your API key.

 ## Tools Used: 🛠️